Genitourinary Complaints(hematuria, dysuria, polyuria, frequency, pain)

 |Ahn SY & Ingulli E. Acute poststreptococcal glomerulonephritis: An update.
 Current Opinion in Pediatrics 2008; 20: 157-162.

-This review summarizes the recent advances in the pathogenesis, host susceptibility factors, diverse clinical presentations, and treatment of the condition.
+Review article which summarizes the recent advances in the pathogenesis, host susceptibility factors, diverse clinical presentations, and treatment of the condition.